rancher/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/layer-4-lb/_index.md

 >
 >Please use the Rancher helm chart to install HA Rancher.
 For details, see the [HA Install - Installation Outline]({{< baseurl >}}/rancher/v2.x/en/installation/ha/#installation-outline).
 >
->If you are currently using the RKE add-on install method, see [Migrating from a RKE add-on install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.
+>If you are currently using the RKE add-on install method, see [Migrating from an HA RKE Add-on Install]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/migrating-from-rke-add-on/) for details on how to move to using the helm chart.

 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

 - Layer 4 load balancer (TCP)
 - [NGINX ingress controller with SSL termination (HTTPS)](https://kubernetes.github.io/ingress-nginx/)

-In a HA setup that uses a layer 4 load balancer, the load balancer accepts Rancher client connections over the TCP/UDP protocols (i.e., the transport level).
+In an HA setup that uses a layer 4 load balancer, the load balancer accepts Rancher client connections over the TCP/UDP protocols (i.e., the transport level).
 The load balancer then forwards these connections to individual cluster nodes without reading the request itself.
 Because the load balancer cannot read the packets it's forwarding, the routing decisions it can make are limited.

 <sup>HA Rancher install with layer 4 load balancer, depicting SSL termination at ingress controllers</sup>
 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)